 In terms of doing what it’s supposed to do (y’know, blowing leaves), the BG55 upholds the manufacturer’s reputation quite well.
 You might pay a little extra compared to the average leaf blower, but you can rest in the knowledge that you’ll look like an action star while doing mundane gardening choices.

-Good manufacturer or not, every device can break, and even something as simple as a leaf blower can be hard to set up.
+Good manufacturer or not, every device can break, and even something as simple as a leaf blower can be hard to set up, but luckily we have our Stihl PDF Manual Directory.

 Where can I download the PDF version of the Stihl BG55 User Manual?